Mesh LogoMesh

 const txHash = await wallet.submitTx(signedTx);

-Voila!
-You can build any multi-sig transactions!
+You can now build multi-sig transactions.